Thought Provoking

 In my view, humans will retain the power to revoke AI's decision-making privileges, ensuring that AI remains an "agency" guided by human consensus, not an unchecked force.
 The specter of a sentient, malevolent AI is a risk, but it's one we can mitigate.

 As AI reshapes work and ultimately makes decisions in healthcare, justice, and governance, potentially overriding human intellect and judgment, we face an opportunity to redefine human purpose, as well as improve current outcomes.
 Today, from age six, we're programmed in school to get an education to secure a job, which ends up orienting much of our sense of self.
 But in 25 years, without this pressing imperative, we might teach children to explore, imagine, discover, and experiment.
 Liberating people from survival jobs could redefine what it means to be human, increasing our "humanness" and expanding the diversity of our goals.
+Broader education may be needed, not to train for a job, but to pursue intellectual pursuits for their own merits, instead of a “purpose” like a job.

 Ultimately, "humanness" will be defined by our freedom to pursue these motivations, freed from the chains of survival servitude.
 More than anything, I hope in a world with less competition for resources, more humans will be driven by internal motivation and less by external pressures.
 Society and individuals will have the ability to choose which technology they personally want to leverage, and where they want to spend time.
 If someone likes making personal decisions without any AI leverage, then they will of course be free to go on without any copilots.
 Nothing would be forced upon us.
 AI will not be an overlord but rather a tool available to fulfill our needs and requests.
 In a smaller way, the Amish in the US forsake technology by choice.
 There may be thousands of such communities.